redpanda-data/console/README.md

 # Community

-[Slack](https://redpanda.com/slack) is the main way the community interacts with one another in real time :)
+[Slack](https://redpanda.com/slack) is the main way the community interacts with one another in real-time :)

-[GitHub Issues](https://github.com/redpanda-data/console/issues) can be used for issues, questions and feature requests.
+[GitHub Issues](https://github.com/redpanda-data/console/issues) can be used for issues, questions, and feature requests.

 [Code of conduct](https://github.com/redpanda-data/redpanda/blob/dev/CODE_OF_CONDUCT.md) code of conduct for the community